-Led by Tracy, this popular program runs (March-October) with hikes occurring typically the 2nd and 4th Tuesday of the month.
+Led by Tracy, this popular program runs March-October.
 Hikes range from 2-4 miles, and we usually walk on sidewalks or cleared paths and trails.
 Costs, which include transportation and leadership, range from $12-20.
 Hikes fill quickly, so check the Senior Calendar and be sure to sign up right away!

-This 15-minute video helps you strengthen the muscles needed to help prevent a fall.
-There is no charge for this exercise that takes place in the main hall Mondays, Wednesdays, and Fridays at 10:30am, unless otherwise noted on the Senior Program Calendar.
+This 15-20 minute exercise video aims to help you strengthen the muscles needed to help prevent a fall.
+There is no charge for this exercise that takes place in the main hall Mondays, Wednesdays, and Fridays at 10:30am, unless otherwise noted on the Senior Calendar.